Preface

 bar bar

-This is basically the same kind of concatenation operation we did with $PATH
+This is basically the same kind of concatenation operation we did with $PATH,

 but notice the following doesn't work: